 MTV's Video Music Awards can have some great performances, but there are a few that are just atrocious:

 Britney Spears' performance at the 2007 edition.
 She's lip-synching, and this time it's obvious.
 Her dancing is terribly choreographed-—she moves as if she has crippling arthritis—and her expression of Dull Surprise makes her look positively robotic.
 It might have been better if she had foregone the dancing and sung for real.
 To top it off, Britney completely ignored the advice of her stylists, opting to wear an ugly and obvious hair weave and an unflattering stage costume.

 Miley Cyrus' performance at the 2013 edition.
 She sounded hideously off-key, like she was either high or out of breath, while going over the top with sexual imagery in a transparent attempt to shock.
-Almost immediately, the performance was criticized and condemned from all quarters, with Rihanna's unimpressed reaction in the audience going viral.note Another supposed reaction shot of Will Smith and his family looking shocked was also circulated, but it turned out it was actually their positive reaction to Lady Gaga's performance earlier in the night.
+Almost immediately, the performance was criticized and condemned from all quarters, with Rihanna and One Direction's unimpressed reaction in the audience going viral.note Another supposed reaction shot of Will Smith and his family looking shocked was also circulated, but it turned out it was actually their positive reaction to Lady Gaga's performance earlier in the night.